My Very Best

 My Very Best is a compilation album by Agnetha Fältskog which was released on October 8, 2008.
-The album was released as a celebration of the 40 years anniversary of Agnetha's first hit single "Jag var så kär".
+The album was released as a celebration of the 40 year anniversary of Agnetha's first hit single "Jag var så kär".

 It was released in jewel case and digipack.
-CD 1 focused on her Swedish songs while CD 2 focused on her English songs.
+CD 1 focused on her recordings in Swedish, while CD 2 focused on her recordings in English.

 The album debuted at #4 on the Swedish albums chart, and has been certified Gold in recognition of 20,000 copies sold.